storesafe/cordova-sqlite-storage/README.md

 - Angular/ngCordova/Ionic controller/factory/service callbacks may be triggered before the 'deviceready' event is fired
 - As discussed in [litehelpers/Cordova-sqlite-storage#355](https://github.com/litehelpers/Cordova-sqlite-storage/issues/355), it may be necessary to install ionic-plugin-keyboard
+- Navigation items such as root page can be tricky on Ionic 2 ref: [litehelpers/Cordova-sqlite-storage#613](https://github.com/litehelpers/Cordova-sqlite-storage/issues/613)

 ### Windows platform pitfalls